wcarc-on/wcarc-site/minutes/minutes201903.md

 ---
 layout: minutes
-title: Minutes of the Regular Meeting on March 18, 2019 (DRAFT)
+title: Minutes of the Regular Meeting on March 18, 2019
 ---

 The meeting was held at the Sobey's in Kanata (March Rd. location).